Jean-Paul Afif: Coaching career

 Afif was named head coach of the Texas Tycoons for the 2007–08 ABA season, leading them to a 21–3 record.
 In honor of his outstanding record during the regular season, he was selected as head coach of the West All-Stars in the 2008 ABA All-Star Game.

 He took over coaching for the struggling Dallas Defenders franchise in 2008, and led that team to a Premier Basketball League playoff appearance.

 Afif was then offered the head coaching job for the expansion Buffalo Dragons of the Premier Basketball League, but he instead opted to retire.

 Personal life

 His brother is former football player Patrick Afif.
 He has been married to his wife Krista since 2008, and they have eight children.

-Afif is a practicing Catholic, and was executive producer for the 2020 pro-life film Roe vs. Wade.
+Afif is a practicing Catholic, and was executive producer for the 2020 anti-abortion film Roe vs. Wade.

 He has been a financial advisor for Morgan Stanley since 2023.